tenaciousdlg/cloudflare_terraform/waf/README.md

 4. Run `terraform plan` to see what the configuration will do.

-For the Account WAF
+_For the Account WAF_

+- A Host blocking rule is created as a filter then deployed to all Enterprise zones on the account.

-For the Zone WAF
+_For the Zone WAF_

-It will setup an exclusion for Cloudflare Managed Ruleset at the zone level It will execute the Cloudflare Managed Ruleset at the zone level It will execute the OWASP Cloudflare Ruleset at the zone level with Paranoia Level 1 and Anomaly Score >60
+- An exclusion for Cloudflare Managed Ruleset at the zone level is created
+- Execute the Cloudflare Managed Ruleset at the zone level
+- Execute the OWASP Cloudflare Ruleset at the zone level with Paranoia Level 1 and Anomaly Score >60

 5. Run `terraform apply` to enable these changes.